-During a conversation about moderating over on LinkedIn, I was asked how you avoid’ a sluggish’ webinar or online event.
+During a conversation about moderating over on LinkedIn, I was asked how you avoid’ a sluggish’ webinar or panel event.

 And it’s a good question.
-It is really easy for people to log off a webinar if it isn’t holding their attention – not like tip-toeing out of a busy conference hall.
+It is really easy for people to log off a webinar if it isn’t holding their attention.

 The best webinars and panel events are when there is a lively discussion and an engaged audience.

-Obviously, having a cracking topic and panellists is a key component, but that doesn’t guarantee your webinar or online event will go with a bang.
+Obviously, having a cracking topic and panellists is a key component, but that doesn’t guarantee your event will go with a bang.

-So what can you do to try and inject energy into your online event?
+So what can you do to try and inject energy?

 An engaged panel